physical therapy for stroke patients

 Effective Rehab With Physiotherapy for Stroke

-A healthy diet and stopping health-harming behaviours like smoking and excessive drinking are among the first steps in post-emergency care.
+A healthy diet and stopping health-harming behaviors like smoking and excessive drinking are among the first steps in post-emergency care.
 Exercise also aids in the prevention and management of a variety of stroke problems.
 Because of the loss of muscular function (due to brain damage), loss of balance, and resultant muscle weakness, training after a stroke can be difficult.
 Physiotherapists are frequently referred to stroke patients at this point.

 • Exercise